 Court Services

 The City of Barrie’s Court Services branch provides administrative services for matters before the Ontario Court of Justice, Provincial Offences Court, for all municipalities within the County of Simcoe.
-The City of Barrie manages two administrative centres—one in Barrie and one in Orillia—and four satellite court locations.
+The City of Barrie manages two administrative offices, one in Barrie and one in Orillia.

 Accéder à la version française

-Check the case status of your traffic tickets and other provincial offences.
+POA Case Lookup: Check the status of your traffic tickets or other provincial offences.

 Services include the processing of charges under Provincial statutes, processing of Provincial Offence fine payments, scheduling of Provincial Offence trials, etc.